barbeque/oyanami-msx-megarom/README.md

 # Oyanami
 TODO: Overview

+This project was built as part of a [Leaded Solder blog entry](https://www.leadedsolder.com/).
+If it's useful to you, please consider supporting the blog through Patreon or Ko-Fi.
+All money goes directly to future projects like this.

 ## Build It Yourself!
 The Oyanami board is open-source.
 You can grab the Gerber files from [the Releases page](https://github.com/barbeque/oyanami-msx-megarom/releases) and send those to a fabricator of your choice.